rob10campbell/PRoPS-colloids_setup/07-Gelation-and-Shearing.md

 ## Background

-For more background on these simulations, see:
+For more background on these simulations, see the following papers:

 * Background on DPD
 	* "[Viscosity measurement techniques in Dissipative Particle Dynamics]" (2015)